jbee/jbee.github.io/lex.md

 define intuitive patterns to match sophisticated terminals.

-The algorithm should have a single allocation-free interpreter matching function to be both simple and fast.
+The algorithm should have a single state and allocation -free interpreter matching function to be both simple and fast.
+The design is obviously thread-safe.

-Properties that can be tested on identified terminals, like a maximum length, are not essential for matching and require no support.
+Properties that can be tested on identified terminals, like length limitations, are language limitations and that can be checked at a later stage.

 ## Rules